suxuekun/libpyiotcloud/_developer_guide/README_rest_api.md

 		   headers: {'Authorization': 'Bearer ' + token.access}
 		   data: {'checkdevice': int, 'status': int}
 		   // checkdevice and status are both optional.
+		   // will use default values if parameters do not appear or is not valid
 		   // checkdevice is 1 or 0. it indicates if backend will check the status of the sensors of the device
 		   // status is 1 or 0. it indicates if device is online.
 (DEVICE page needs to query the status of the device.
 To prevent repeating the call, user can provide the result when calling the API.)
 		-  Response: